kaitlyn-kottlowski-sc/kaitlynkottlowski-cis320report/source/outline/index.rst

 =======

-**Thesis:** Comparing Angular to its history and other frameworks, how we can use it to build a single-page web application, and discovering other applications Angular can be used for.
+**Thesis:** Comparing Angular to its history and other frameworks, discovering applications Angular can be used for, and how we can use it to build a single-page web application.

 * Introduction [#f4]_